-Often both conditions in the shoulder area may be involved to some degree.
+Often both conditions in the shoulder area may be involved to some degree and are likely to take a few months to recover.

 Pain is generally felt around the outside of the shoulder and upper arm; possibly focused around about 2 inches (5cm) below the top of the shoulder to the side of the arm.
 It is often most painful while sleeping at night.
 It can also be painful to raise your arm above the height of your shoulder or behind you or to pull a heavy weight.